 Incomplete Course Work

-Students who have fully participated in a course during a particular block or semester and whose current work is of non-failing quality, may petition their instructor to assign an incomplete grade if for substantial reason they cannot complete required course work.
-A letter of explanation, a plan for completing the course requirements, and any other supporting materials must be submitted at the time of requesting for an incomplete grade.
+Students who have fully participated in a course during a particular block or semester and whose current work is of non-failing quality, may petition their instructor to assign an incomplete grade if because of circumstances beyond their control they cannot complete required course work.

-Normally the student obtains from the Office of the Registrar a “Request to Receive a Grade of Incomplete” form.
-The form is filled out by the student and given to the instructor, who then completes the form by assigning a default grade that is entered on the student record if the student does not complete the coursework by the deadline.
+To request an Incomplete the student must submit an “Incomplete Grade Request” form found on the Registrar's Portal site.
+The form must include a letter of explanation, a plan for completing the course requirements, and documentation of the extenuating circumstances.
+The form requires the approval of the instructor, who assigns the default grade entered on the student record if the student does not complete the coursework by the deadline.
 The incomplete form must also be approved by the Dean of Faculty.
 An incomplete grade not removed by the deadline will result in the assignment of the default grade as submitted by the instructor.
 The maximum time allowed for an incomplete to be resolved is the beginning of the corresponding session of the following academic year.
 (Students who received an “I” in Fall session must complete their work before the beginning of the Fall Block of the following academic year; student who received an “I” in the Spring session must complete their work before the beginning of the Winter Block of the following academic year.)